Florence De Jong

-Florence De Jong (née Baga) (1894 – 1990) was an English theatre and cinema organist.
+Florence De Jong (' Baga; 1894–1990) was an English theatre and cinema organist.

 De Jong was born in Holborn, London, and learned piano at school.
 She had three sisters, all professional musicians, as was their father.
-The youngest sister, Ena Baga, was also an organist, billed as "Queen of the Keyboard".
+Her youngest sister, Ena Baga, was also an organist, billed as "Queen of the Keyboard".
 As well as cinemas, she also played on cruise liners.

 She appeared as a castaway on the BBC Radio programme Desert Island Discs on 7 April 1973.

-Olivier Award winner Martyn Jacques, of the band Tiger Lillies, was her pupil, and has dedicated a performance to her memory.
+Olivier Award winner Martyn Jacques, of the band The Tiger Lillies, was her pupil, and has dedicated a performance to her memory.